Alxandr/master-thesis/src/chapter-1/background.md

 which students might attempt to cheat at exams, which is mainly what I'll be looking at in this paper.

-## Different ways to do digital exams
+## Different Ways to do Digital Exams {#sec:digital-ways}
 The solution currently employed by NTNU to facilitate digital exams is based on students bringing their own devices and then running software specified by the university to execute the exam.
 This is known as "bring your own device" or BYOD exams.
 An alternative to BYOD exams might be to build a computer lab and fill it with university owned computers or thin clients.
 Another different approach is simply having home exams.
-Each of these approaches have their own benefits and drawbacks, some of them being:
+Each of these approaches has their own benefits and drawbacks, some of them being:

 ### Cost